Home / Insights / AI security review

 Not every risk comes from a dramatic exploit.
 Sometimes the system prompt is too broad, memory resurfaces stale information, or a connector keeps exposing material after it should stop.

 AI review is new for teams used to cleaner boundaries.
 It depends on configuration, prompts, retrieval, tools, and workflow design.
-Review the whole system, not one layer.
+Look at the whole system, not one layer.

-Teams define an audit trail for prompts, retrieved content, tool calls, approvals, and state changes.
-If nobody can reconstruct what happened, incident response gets much harder.
+Teams need an audit trail for prompts, retrieved content, tool calls, approvals, and state changes.
+If nobody can reconstruct what happened, incident response becomes much harder.

 Logging preserves enough evidence to reconstruct what happened and answer questions about the suggestion, source documents, the approval, and whether the behaviour was isolated or systemic.

-The exact test plan depends on the workflow.
-A modern review goes beyond prompt abuse alone and includes technical and operating checks:
+The exact test plan depends on the workflow, but a useful review usually goes beyond prompt abuse and includes technical and operating checks:

 AI review goes beyond a narrow feature check.
 It asks whether the system stays trustworthy under pressure.